Can something as simple as magnesium for IBS constipation help alleviate this uncomfortable condition?

 Every ounce of energy produced in your body requires magnesium to catalyze or stimulate energy production.

-Magnesium is also important for maintaining the mitochondria, or energy-producing part of the cell as well.
+Magnesium is also important for maintaining the mitochondria, or the energy-producing part of the cell as well.

 This energy helps your heart to pump, all of your muscles to contract, and to help you sleep well.